harvester/harvester/enhancements/20230421-adjust-the-scale-of-resource-quota-during-migration.md

 ### Goals

-- It is possible to perform VM migration even after `ResourceQuota` has been exhausted.
+- Enable VM migration even when the resource quota has been exhausted.

 ### Non-Goals